 That's not cool.

-Make your own digital platform.
+Make your own digital platform, Europe.

-According to new economic thinking, there was a study that found that uh males and female economists have different views.
+According to new economic thinking, there was a study that found that males and female economists have different views.

-That female economists look at things differently than men.
+Is that surprising to you that female economists look at things differently than men?

-Now, that's no surprise.
+Now, that's no surprise, but here's the thing.

 What's the difference between economics and an opinion?